davidbauch/QDaCC/README.md

 - `X` : Comma sperated list of X-Resolutions, where the total interval will be `-X:X`
 - `Y` : Optional Parameter, comma seperated list of Y-Resolutions.
 As default it is assumed that X=Y
 - `Resolution` : Optional Parameter, comma sperated list of resolutions, where `dx,dy = 2X/Resolution, 2Y/Resolution`.
 The default value is `100`.
 - `Skip` : Number of timesteps to skip.
-Higher values will result in faster calculations.
+HiG=Her values will result in faster calculations.
 The default value is `1`.

 Examples: